hotsh/rstat.us/README.md

 If not, each of those links has instructions, and we're willing to help via one of the contact methods above if you have issues.

-### Automation
+### Automated Setup

-There is an automated script to get your dev environment setup on Mac OS X.
+There is an automated script to get your dev environment set up on Mac OS X.
 From the app root directory, run ./script/setup_mac and enjoy the ride.
 If everything installs correctly and no errors are reported that you need to fix, you'll see the site loaded in your favorite browser.

 - mongodb
   - Homebrew preferred for installing mongodb